Nobel-Justin/Oviz-Bio-demo/Mut_Signature_dist/markdown/Mut_Signature_Dist-Manual.md

 - **Highlights**<br/>
     The bin being pointed to will be highlighted.
 - **Scrolling**<br/>
-    When the samples cannot be fitted in one page, a scroller will appear in the bottom and user can drag the scroller to view different samples.
+    When the samples cannot be fitted on one page, a scroller will appear in the bottom and users can drag the scroller to view different samples.
 - **Download**<br/>
   One SVG file will be generated when the '**Download**' button is clicked.
 The SVG file only captures the current view determined by the scroller.